glentennis/cloudbuild-dbt/readme.md

 This repo provides a relatively turnkey way to run dbt on Google Cloud Build (GCB), providing a similar experience to dbtCloud.

+It's largely based on this repo, which runs dbt on Github Actions: https://github.com/C00ldudeNoonan/simple-dbt-runner

 # How does this compare to dbtCloud?

 ## Advantages

 - Avoid dbtCloud subscription fees if you're running a tight ship 🚢
+- Great if your team prefers to run things on GCP
 - Slack alerts on dbt failures are more descriptive, and link directly to the compiled SQL of the failed model/test
 - All dbt invocations and Slack messages are logged to BigQuery, allowing you to analyze error rates and run times in BQ
 - Almost everything is version controlled (some configuration is required in GCB)